Is There A NAR Influence In Your Church?

 Defining the NAR influence can be tricky because each church governs itself and only answers to the apostles and prophets in leadership.
 (More on that later.)
 Despite the challenge, I’m going to try to give a very short overview of a basic NAR church, but I will dive deeper a little later in this post.

-NAR churches focus heavily on experience, mysticism, prophecy, and modern-days “apostles.”
+NAR churches focus heavily on experience, mysticism, prophecy, and modern-day “apostles.”
 They have lean hard into the miraculous, and churches with a NAR influence will generally rely on signs and wonders to win people over to their church.

 You’re likely to hear messages about our ability to perform the same miracles as Jesus.
 Specifically, there seems to be a lot of focus on healing and resurrection.
 The explanation for our god-like powers is an unbiblical understanding of Jesus as man.
 They teach He was 100% man and not divine while on Earth, and believers are supposed to emulate His miracles.
 You see, according to NAR teachings, Jesus performing miracles was about us rather than being a display of His divinity.